-There may be times when you don't receive an email that you're expecting from Coinbase.
-It might be an automated email (e.g., password reset, device confirmation, ID verification, etc.), or in some cases it could be an email from Coinbase Support.
+Sometimes, you may not receive an email you're expecting from Coinbase, including automated emails like password resets, device confirmation, and ID verification, or emails from Coinbase Support.

-Review all of your folders, filters, and labels (e.g., Gmail's Social and Promotional labels/tabs); sometimes a filter will move the email out of the inbox.
+Review all of your folders, filters, and labels (e.g., Gmail's Social and Promotional labels/tabs) in case the email was moved out of the inbox.

 Search for "@coinbase.com" in your email provider's search function, which should locate all emails from us, even if they've been directed to other folders.